 White Beach, a 4-kilometer a length of powdery white sand, draws visitors globally.
 It segments into Stations 1, 2, and 3, each with a distinct ambiance.
-Station 1 boasts the finest sandy shores and is wider, allowing ample space for relaxation.
+Station 1 boasts the finest beaches and is wider, allowing ample space for relaxation.

 Willy's Rock, a famous formation off Station 1, features a a sculpture of the Virgin Mary, accessible by wading during low tide.
-It functions as an iconic photo spot, notably at sundown.
+It functions as a landmark photo spot, notably at sundown.

-The island's main appeal is its main natural beauty and leisure activities.
+The island's main appeal is its natural beauty and leisure activities.

 None are present on the island.